CIS-566-2018/homework-6-particle-system-IshanRanade/README.md

 ![](shot-oscillator.png)
 Oscillator

 I also created an abstract Exertor class that exposed an interface for applying a force on a particle.
 I implemented three types of Exertors.
 An Attractor pulls particles near, a Repeller pushes them away, and an Oscillator makes them oscillate around it.
 I used Euler integration to calculate the changes in attributes for each time step.
+I had an array of exertors that exist in the scene, and at each update, I would would look through each particle and then each exertor, and calculate the current force exerted on this particle by all the forces in the scene.
+Then with this new force, I would update the acceleration, velocity, position, and color of the particle.

 ## GUI